Computer Virus and Malware Information

 - Back up your important data and mobile devices, and store the backups in a safe place.

 - Sophos Anti-Virus/Anti-Spyware is available at no cost to all faculty and staff

 - Sophos Anti-Virus for Mac Home Edition is a free anti-malware program for non-University-owned Macs

 - Microsoft Security Essentials is a free anti-malware program for PCs running Windows

 - Ad-Aware anti-spyware is available for free for use on non-University-owned Windows PCs

-ITS has implemented an email filtering system that identifies and cleans many viruses and bad attachments out of email messages so as to help prevent infections, break-ins, and theft or damage of data via malicious email messages.
+UCSC's email benefits from Google's anti-malware filtering, which identifies and removes many harmful email messages.
 However, no filtering system can catch everything.
 Follow the guidance above, and always be cautious when opening attachments or clicking on links.